-- Architectural View
+The IFC model has to contain Architectural View.
 The static system is converted from the architectural/structural model elements (IFC architectural representation), so FEM-Design creates native structural objects such as Plates, Walls, Beams and Columns.

 Figure: Generation of real FEM-Design objects